Liability insurance: To settle reasonable claims

 In some jurisdictions, there is a third duty, the duty to settle a reasonably clear claim against the insured.
-This duty is generally triggered only if a reasonable opportunity to settle actually arises, either because the plaintiff makes a settlement offer, or the insurer is aware of information to the effect that the plaintiff would accept a settlement offer.
-The insurer is neither required to initiate an offer to a plaintiff likely to refuse it, nor required to accept an outrageous offer from a plaintiff who filed a frivolous lawsuit and cannot prevail against the insured under any theory.
+This duty is generally triggered only if a reasonable opportunity to settle actually arises, either because the plaintiff makes a settlement offer or the insurer is aware of information to the effect that the plaintiff would accept a settlement offer.
+The insurer is neither required to initiate an offer to a plaintiff likely to refuse it nor required to accept an outrageous offer from a plaintiff who filed a frivolous lawsuit and cannot prevail against the insured under any theory.

 The duty to settle is of the greatest importance in the scenario where the insured may have some liability exposure (i.e., there is some evidence apparently linking the insured to the causation of the plaintiff's alleged injuries), the plaintiff has evidence of substantial damages which may exceed policy limits, and the plaintiff makes a settlement demand which equals or exceeds policy limits.
 In that situation, the insurer's interests conflict with the insured's interests, because the insurer has an incentive to not immediately settle.
 That is, if the insurer refuses to settle and the case then goes to trial, there are only two possible outcomes: (1) the insured loses and the insurer must pay the ensuing judgment against the insured up to the policy limits, or (2) the insured wins, meaning both the insured and the insurer bear no liability.
-If the first outcome occurs, then it is essentially "nothing gained nothing lost" from the insurer's point of view, because either way it will pay out its policy limits.
+If the first outcome occurs, then it is essentially “nothing gained nothing lost” from the insurer's perspective, because either way it will pay out its policy limits.
 (For simplicity, this analysis disregards sunk costs in the form of defense costs incurred to that point, as well as additional costs sustained by the insurer in defending the insured to a verdict at trial, and opportunity costs sustained by the insured while participating in trial.)